 Configure Templates

 Inside the Configure templates window, you’ll see a list of types and their templates.
-You can customize both the templates list as well as the properties for each template.
+You can customize the templates list as well as the properties for each template.
 Let’s explore some of the steps that you can take to make the most of your templates.

 Add or Remove Templates